multiversx/mx-sdk-dapp-sc-explorer/README.md

 ## Contributing

-Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
+Contributions are what make the open-source community such an amazing place to be, learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

 One can contribute by creating _pull requests_, or by opening _issues_ for discovered bugs or desired features.